["learn"]

 8. Kirsch Royale

-Kirschwasser, or kirsch, is a clear, colourless brandy traditionally made from the double distillation of morello cherries, a dark-coloured cultivar of the sour cherry.
-To make a Kirsch Royale, add 15ml kirsch and 30ml cherry syrup to a Champagne flute.
-Top off with 90ml of Champagne or Prosecco, garnish with a maraschino cherry if desired, and serve.
+Kirschwasser or kirsch, is a clear, colourless brandy traditionally made from the double distillation of morello cherries, a dark-coloured cultivar of the sour cherry.
+It’s used in a Kirsch Royale, one of the festive German mixed drinks that’s super easy to serve.
+Just add 15 ml kirsch and 30 ml cherry syrup to a champagne flute.
+Top off with 90 ml of Champagne or Prosecco, garnish with a maraschino cherry if desired, and serve.

 Keep it bubbly!
 French Champagne Cocktail | Grand Mimosa | Champagne Martini